Vyral/mcpherson-sisters/_posts/2020-05-01-why-purchasing-new-construction-is-different-from-purchasing-an-existing-home.md

 ---
 layout: post
-title: Why New Construction Purchases Are So Different From Existing Home Purchases
+title: Why Purchasing New Construction Is Different From Purchasing an Existing Home
 date: 2020-05-01 20:10:00
 tags:
   - Home Buyer Tips